An integrated approach

 Finally, as one of the leading sports events held in Paris, the Schneider Electric Marathon de Paris is duty-bound to set an example by fulfilling the Environmentally Conscious Event Charter of Paris’ Municipality.

-The Schneider Electric Marathon de Paris and 20-odd other big sports events in France have come together under the aegis of the Ministry of Sports to promote sustainable development and environmental responsibility.
+The Schneider Electric Marathon de Paris and 100 big sports events in France and the world have come together under the aegis of the Ministry of Sports to promote sustainable development and environmental responsibility.